djoshea/matlab-save-figure/README.md

 - sets or preserves nicely rendered fonts (specified in options)
 - preserves vector graphics

+This code is essentially a nice wrapper around [Juerg Schwizer's](http://www.zhinst.com/blogs/schwizer/) plot2svg utility.
+The advantage of this approach is that we have complete control of figure output and appearance; the disadvantage is that it requires a complete reconstruction of the figure as an SVG, and so the code will have to be kept up to date as Matlab adds new graphics objects (e.g. `stem`, `histogram`, `legend`).

+I've found the outputs to be more consistent, more faithful to the on-screen displayed figure, and more aesthetically pleasing than other excellent alternatives, including [export_fig](http://www.mathworks.com/matlabcentral/fileexchange/23629-export-fig) by Oliver Woodward and Yair Altman and [savefig](http://www.mathworks.com/matlabcentral/fileexchange/10889-savefig) by Peder Axensten.

 # Installation

 SaveFigure requires ImageMagick and inkscape to be installed and accessible from the command line in order to run.
 The easiest way to accomplish this is to run: